Merlin Schaeffer

 Teaching

-At KU's Department of Sociology I am teaching statistical methods, courses on race, ethnicity and discrimination, and theory-guided introductions to Sociology.
+At KU's Department of Sociology I am teaching statistical methods, courses on race, ethnicity and discrimination, and theory-oriented introductions to Sociology.
 Currently I teach:

 • Multiple Regression and Fundamentals of Causal Inference